boonyong6/how-linux-works/README.md

 ### 11.1.1 Limitations of Shell Scripts

-- Be aware of your shell script sizes, they **aren’t meant to be big**.
+- Be aware of your shell script sizes, they **aren't meant to be big**.

 ### 11.2.2 Single Quotes